 Power Pattern 3: Conflict Avoidance

 The third pattern we have observed is a culture of conflict avoidance.
-The culture of conflict avoidance or maintaining the status quo also is related to the white-centeredness of the presbytery.
+The culture of conflict avoidance or maintaining the status quo also is related to the white-centeredness of the Presbytery.
 By following the Presbyterian model of completing work in a decent and orderly fashion, conflict or any type of disruption is viewed negatively, and also disrupts the comfort of the white majority.
 Differing viewpoints and having discussions on difficult subjects typically results in great discomfort and is another reason conflict is avoided as much as possible (avoiding, delaying, ignoring, etc.).
 White supremacy and racism are such topics.
 BIPOC individuals and communities are harmed by this “conflict avoidance” because when difficult subjects are brought to the attention of the majority white culture, the BIPOC individuals and communities are labeled as “difficult,” “troublemakers,” and “disorderly.”
 BIPOC individuals and communities also experience accumulated trauma each time a race-related issue is responded to with the word “wait.”

 Avoidance of conflict as a general pattern is an unsuccessful strategy long term.
 Conflict can be avoided for a little while, but ultimately leads to escalation and explosion, increasing the likelihood of disrespectful and unhealthy communication during conflicts which can cause injury and do harm.